Last updated Jan 13 2020

 Search engine ranking analysis shows you where your website appears for specific keywords on search engines like Google or Bing.

-Analyzing your website's backlinks helps you both find out which pages link to your site and with which anchor text, and compare your backlink profile to that of your competitors.
+Analyzing your website's backlinks helps you find out which pages link to your site and with which anchor text, and compare your backlink profile to that of your competitors.
+This information will also inform your link-building campaigns.
 Most SEO tools have a backlink analysis feature built-in (Moz, Ahrefs, MajesticSEO, etc.), but you can also find a list of your backlinks in Google Search Console.

 ✍ Editor’s note → this guide includes an industry round-up with the best/most recommended SEO tools of 2019.
 Check them out!